#002 Reduction Gears

 Source: khkgears.net

 Diametral Pitch The number of teeth divided by the circle diameter, e.g. 2 teeth per inch .
-(This measuement is used mainly where feet and inches are used.)
+(This measurement is used mainly where feet and inches are used.)
 Gears will only mesh if the teeth have the same Diametral Pitch.

 Pressure Angle defines how the gears contact each other, and thus how the force is distributed along the tooth.
 Standard pressure angles are 14.5, 20, and 25 degrees.
 Gears must have the same pressure angle to mesh well.